GitMatkta/3D-World-miniProject/README.md

 The game consists of the following:

 - **Player** - A ball, manipulated with WASD as you can only guide the ball with a gentle application of force.
-- **Camera** - A camera that allows the player to follow the ball without getting nausea by locking it from rotating with the ball player object.
+- **Camera** - A camera that allows the player to follow the ball without getting nausea by preventing it from rotating with the ball player object.
-- **Stage** - A linear stage that the player has to follow to the end to complete while weaving between obsticals.
+- **Stage** - A linear stage that the player has to follow to the end to complete while weaving between obstacles.
 - **Obstacles**  - Various obstacles to interchange positions or knock the player off the platform, stopping them from reaching the goal area.
 - **Goal** - Once colliding with the goal the camera will be changed and a message congratulating the player is displayed.
 - **Victory cam** - A view that the player gets to see once the Goal script is triggered.